PowerDNS/pdns/pdns/README-dnsdist.md

  if any, and is responsible for cleaning the cache
  * A health check thread checks the backends availability
  * A control thread handles console connections
- * A carbon thread exports statistics to a carbon server if needed
+ * A carbon thread exports statistics to carbon servers if needed
  * One or more webserver threads handle queries to the internal webserver

 The maximum number of threads in the TCP pool is controlled by the